wailsapp/wails/mkdocs-website/docs/getting-started/feedback.md

     - The API
         - Is it easy to use?
         - Does it do what you expect?
+        - Is it missing anything?
+        - Is there anything that should be removed?
+        - Is it consistent between Go and JS?
     - The build system
         - Is it easy to use?
         - Can we improve it?